Create Your First Project

 Mr L R Wilkinson, Mayor of Tauranga spoke and welcomed sportsmen from other districts.
 The President of the Tauranga Association Mr Cros R Randle thanked the team managers, players and the referees.

-Mention of a full size court now needed.
+Mention of a fullsize court now needed.

 Competition results – finals night draw.
 Atomic and Wizards will play in the final for the Knockout Cup.